Nike’s Online Sales Rose 31 Percent After Unveiling Colin Kaepernick Ad

 “There was speculation that the Nike/Kaepernick campaign would lead to a drop in sales, but our data over the last week does not support that theory,” said Hetal Pandya, co-founder of Edison Trends.

-When Nike shared the news that they had asked Kaepernick to be part of their latest campaign, mentions of both Nike and the former footballer rose significantly on social media.
-Between Sunday and Monday, mentions of Nike spiked by 1,678%, while Kaepernick’s name increased by a whopping 362,280% in mentions.
+When Nike shared the news that they had asked Kaepernick to be part of their latest campaign, mentions of both Nike and the former quarterback rose significantly across social media.
+Between Sunday and Monday, mentions of Nike spiked by 1,678 percent, while Kaepernick’s name increased by a whopping 362,280 percent in mentions.

 Nike sales surge despite storm over Colin Kaepernick's "Just Do It" ad https://t.co/N9lV5wwuQW pic.twitter.com/51oOCdVWFo